kcole002/rshell/README.md

 Our main.cpp file contains the following functions:

-bool par_found- checks to see if the command line contains parentheses bool check_par- makes sure that there are no hanging parentheses string replace_par- repalces the outer parenthese of a group with quotation marks (for parsing) bool parse_original- parses a command line that doesn't contain parentheses bool parse- parses a command line with parentheses bool make_com- this takes in the user input and calls parse and returns true if exit is not an executed command bool create_tree- creates the inheritance tree that we use to determine which command should be executed bool new_create_tree- handles precedence of command lines with parentheses void rshell- runs the whole program in a while loop until exit is executed
+-bool par_found- checks to see if the command line contains parentheses -bool check_par- makes sure that there are no hanging parentheses -string replace_par- repalces the outer parenthese of a group with quotation marks (for parsing) -bool parse_original- parses a command line that doesn't contain parentheses -bool parse- parses a command line with parentheses -bool make_com- this takes in the user input and calls parse and returns true if exit is not an executed command -bool create_tree- creates the inheritance tree that we use to determine which command should be executed -bool new_create_tree- handles precedence of command lines with parentheses -void rshell- runs the whole program in a while loop until exit is executed

 Our shell.cpp file contains the following classes: